bmtoan-hutech/generative-ai-contest/README.md

 Participants are required to complete the following tasks:

-1. Utilize a Generative AI tool, such as ChatGPT, to create an application that can read and write Mermaid code.
+1. Utilize a Generative AI tool, such as ***ChatGPT***, to create an application that can read Excel/PDF files and write Mermaid code.
-2. Implement the Generative AI model into a functional console application.
+2. Implement the Generative AI model into a functional *(may use console)* application.
-3. Showcase the application's capabilities by generating unique Mermaid diagrams based on user input (Excel/PDF).
+3. Showcase the application's capabilities by ***generating Mermaid diagrams*** based on user input (Excel/PDF file).
 4. Write a documentation file describing the application, its features, and the process of generating Mermaid diagrams.
 5. Submit the documentation file along with the application.

 ## 📂 Sample Files and Target Result

-- We provide the following sample files for training and testing your Generative AI models:
+- We provide the following sample files for input and testing your application:
   - [Sample Excel File](./sample_data.xlsx)
   - [Sample PDF File](./sample_data.pdf)
 - Example target result: